Skip advert

 Advertisement - Article continues below

-All screen sizes in the Corsa Electric have Apple CarPlay and Android Auto smartphone connectivity.
-Mid-tier GS adds sat-nav, while GS with the larger 51kWh battery pack and above have a fancier system that includes connected services and over-the-air updates.
-A six-speaker sound system is standard across the range, and cannot be upgraded.
-Top-of-the-range Ultimate is the only version with wireless phone charging.
+All Corsa Electric trim levels have Apple CarPlay and Android Auto smartphone connectivity.
+The mid-tier GS adds a satellite navigation system and a wireless smartphone charging pad.
+A six-speaker sound system is standard across the range and cannot be upgraded.

 You can view your remaining range, schedule charging times, and remotely pre-condition the battery and cabin temperature via an app.